Tactic-Dev/.github/profile/README.md

 ## 🌱 Contributing

 We believe in open collaboration.
-If you’d like to help shape Loom-Lang or explore our experimental tools:
+If you'd like to help shape our projects:

 - 🍴 **Fork** our repositories
 - 🐛 **Open issues** to share ideas or bugs